Aptera Motors: Aptera Motors Corp. (2019)

 The company was relaunched in 2019 as Aptera Motors Corp. by the original Aptera founders, Chris Anthony and Steve Fambro.
 The company planned on using a crowdfunding campaign to restart development of the vehicle.
 On December 8, 2020, the company presented a driveable prototype and started accepting reservations.
 By December 14 the company had over 3000 refundable preorders for $100 each.

 Multiple solar panel, motor, and battery configurations were planned, with estimated ranges from 250 to 1,000 miles, and initial estimated prices from $25,900 to over $47,000.
 The 400 mile model, initially priced at $29,800, was priced by Aptera in 2025 at $40,000 for the front-wheel drive option which the company planned as of 2023 to be the only available model on release.

 Aptera planned delivering production units of the Aptera vehicle in 2021, and projected sales of the first 314 vehicles at a loss with a cost of goods of about $6 million and operating expenses of about $15 million.
 Aptera projected sales of 4,287 vehicles at a profit of $38 million the following year, with a cost of goods of about $92 million and about $16 million in operating expenses.
 By October 2021 Aptera had raised $28 million.
+By February 2022, most planned deliveries were pushed from 2022 to 2023 and 2024.

-In March 2022 Aptera announced they were on schedule to deliver vehicles by the end of the year.
 Aptera released its 2021 annual report in May 2022, stating they had 103 employees and over 18,000 reservations for their solar electric vehicle.
 By mid 2022, the company raised a total of $40 million, planning to get to production by the end of the year.
 They acquired three buildings in Carlsbad, California, with a combined space of over 100,000 sqft.
 In November 2022 Aptera announced they have redesigned the structural components of the vehicle, and it requires more funding before they can get to production.